Acquisition of Time Warner by AT&T: Reverse Morris Trust process

-In an SEC Filing on November 18, 2021, Discovery revealed that talks with AT&T had fallen through, in April 2021, due to disagreements over the ownership of the new company between AT&T and Discovery shareholders, and the amount of debt transferred to Discovery when they merged with WarnerMedia, before talks resumed on May 17, 2021.
-In November 2021, during an earnings call, Discovery Streaming CEO JB Perrette discussed possible options for its Discovery+ streaming service post-merger, including bundling the service with HBO Max and eventually merging them under a single platform with a mixture of both companies' technologies.
-He also noted that WBD may prioritize launching Discovery+ and HBO Max as a unified platform in markets where Discovery+ has yet to launch, such as another parts of the Asia-Pacific.
-On March 14, 2022, Discovery CFO Gunnar Wiedenfels—who would assume the same position post-merger—confirmed that such a transition was a long-term goal.
-On December 22, 2021, the transaction was approved by the European Commission.
-On January 5, 2022, The Wall Street Journal reported that WarnerMedia and Paramount Global (at the time named ViacomCBS) were exploring a possible sale of either a majority stake or all of The CW, and that Nexstar Media Group was considered a leading bidder.
-The reports also indicated that WarnerMedia and ViacomCBS could include a contractual commitment that would require any new owner to buy new programming from those companies, allowing them to reap some continual revenue through the network.
-The CW's then-president-and-CEO Mark Pedowitz confirmed talks of a potential sale in a memo to CW staffers, but added that "It's too early to speculate what might happen."

 On January 26, 2022, AT&T CEO John Stankey stated that the merger was expected to close sometime during the second quarter of 2022.
-On February 1, 2022, it was reported that AT&T had finalized the structure of the merger: WarnerMedia would be spun off pro rata to AT&T's shareholders, and then merge into Discovery Inc. to form the new company.
+On February 1, 2022, it was reported that AT&T had finalized the structure of the merger: WarnerMedia would be spun off pro rata to AT&T's shareholders and then merge into Discovery Inc. to form the new company.
 The transaction was approved by the Brazilian antitrust regulator Cade on February 7, followed by the United States Department of Justice on February 9.
 On March 11, 2022, the merger was approved by Discovery's shareholders.
 Due to the structure of the merger, it did not require separate approval from AT&T shareholders.
 In an SEC filing on March 25, 2022, AT&T stated that two-way trading of WBD stock with that of AT&T would begin on April 4, 2022, and that a special dividend would be issued the next day to give AT&T shareholders a 0.24 share in WBD for each share of AT&T common stock they hold.
 The merger was officially completed on April 8, 2022, with trading beginning on the Nasdaq on April 11.

-Post spinoff activities

-AT&T fully left the media industry in 2025 after selling its majority stake in DirecTV.
+Recent developments

+Despite AT&T no longer being involved with the entertainment industry by 2022, it continued to own a 70% majority stake in DirecTV, with the remaining 30% being owned by TPG, Inc. It was not until late 2024, when AT&T reached an agreement with TPG to transfer full ownership of DirecTV, with the transaction later being completed by July 2025, marking the first time since 2015 that AT&T was no longer involved in and way or shape with satellite television.